JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 > Note: We will be running the following command lines in directory: `JETSCAPE/build`

+> If you don't use Jupyter Notebook, you can run python scripts in `hydro_session/python` folder under `build/` directory to make the plots.

 Launch jupyter notebook **inside the docker container** with the following command in our working directory`JETSCAPE/build`

 ```shell